corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Get customers

-Send a `GET` request to the `/customers` endpoint to invoke the [`GetCustomersPaginatedFlow`](back-end-guide.md#getcustomerspaginatedflow).
+Send a `GET` request to the `/customers` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#getcustomerspaginatedflow">`GetCustomersPaginatedFlow`</a>.
 This flow returns a paginated list of all customers matching the given search crtieria.
 This request requires authorization.
 It can be sent by an admin user.

  - Request type: `GET`.
  - Path: `/customers`.